Acula

-Acula Municipality is a municipality in Veracruz, Mexico.
+Acula is a municipality in the Mexican state of Veracruz.
 It is located about 230 km south-east from the state capital of Xalapa.

+Geography

 Borders

-Acula Municipality is delimited to the east by the Tlacotalpan Municipality, to the south by the Amatitlán Municipality, to the west by the Ignacio de la Llave Municipality, and to the north by Alvarado Municipality.
+The municipality of Acula is delimited to the east by Tlacotalpan, to the south by the Amatitlán, to the west by the Ignacio de la Llave, and to the north by Alvarado.

 Products

 It produces maize, rice, bean, mango and sugar cane.